Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Numerical Experiments

-Algorithm \ref{outer} is limited to 20 minutes of maximum runtime and the best solution is returned.
-The average final cost function achieved by three methods explained above (over 5 independently generated datasets) are reported in Table \ref{costobj}.
+The maximum runtime of Algorithm \ref{outer} is capped to 20 minutes and we retain the best solution.
+The average final cost function achieved by three methods explained above (over 5 independently generated data sets) are reported in Table \ref{costobj}.
 As it can be seen, our initialization scheme achieves a significantly lower objective value compared to the baseline (Zero) while being computationally feasible for such data size.
 In addition, our local search algorithm can improve the objective value as well as the support in a reasonable time (the number of changes in support for SAA+LS is reported in the parentheses).
-In our experiments, Algorithm \ref{algorithm1} terminates in less than 15 seconds.
+Moreover, the SAA framework usually outperforms the Projections method in most cases by a significant margin.
+However, Projections also perform better than Zero.
+In addition, when the noise is high, Projections performs closer to our SAA method and even better in one case.
+This suggests that for very large problems where the MIP algorithm might not be feasible, the Projections methods can be a good alternative compared to a simple Zero initial solution.
+We also note that in general, the runtime of the MIP algorithm~\ref{outer} can be further capped in cases where runtime is of essence, allowing for obtaining good (but possibly sub-optimal) initial solutions quickly.